anukat2015/querix/readme.md

 #### Creating an index (not necessary if you have used `bin/init`)

-    GET /overview/:production/init
+    /overview/:production/init

 #### Indexing a single document

-    GET /overview/:production/index/:type/:id
+    /overview/:production/index/:type/:id

 Indexes a document of the given type with the given id in the given production.
-Documents linked with this document will also be indexed (see configuration section).
+Documents linked with this document will also be indexed.

 Example :

-    /overview/test/index/object/72
+    /overview/rcs/index/campaigns/72

 #### Indexing all documents

-    GET /overview/:production/index_all/:type
+    /overview/:production/index_all/:type

 Indexes all documents of the give type for the given production.
 Documents linked to document that are indexed this way will NOT be updated (for performance reasons).

+#### Indexing metrics for a single document following an aggregation scheme

+    /metrics/:production/type/:type/:id

+Indexes the metrics of a single document giving its :id and its associated :production following the aggregation scheme :type.

+Example :

+    /metrics/rcs/type/dip_inventory_metrics/31214

+#### Indexing metrics for all documents following an aggregation scheme

+    /metrics/:production/type/:type/

+Indexes the metrics of all documents giving their associated :production following the aggregation scheme :type.

+Example :

+    /metrics/rcs/type/dip_inventory_metrics

 ### Configuration